Buchs-Dev/markdownmirror/README.md

 # Markdown Mirror — Joomla System Plugin

-A Joomla 5/6 system plugin that automatically serves pages as Markdown to AI agents, without any changes to your content or templates.
+By [Buchs](https://buchs.dk) — A Joomla 5/6 system plugin that automatically serves pages as Markdown to AI agents, without any changes to your content or templates.

 ## How it works